 A firm can establish its local phone system using PABX by employing local extension numbers.
-These extensions get assigned to certain phones and gadgets in the corporate premises.
+These extensions get assigned to certain phones and gadgets on the corporate premises.
 This method makes internal phone communication easier.
 In-house calls do not need to get routed outside of the local network.

 Users can connect to internal networks by pressing a button.
 A voice message greets an inbound call on a PABX.
 We know this as Interactive Voice Response (IVR) (IVR).
-It asks the caller to dial a number to contact the proper department or speak their orders.
+It asks the caller to dial a number to contact the proper department or speak about their orders.
 They routed incoming calls via the PABX, depending on the code or extension number.

 UCaaS (Unified Communication as a Solution) is a cloud-based service that combines your corporate communication tools into a single platform.
-Unified Communications will enable your company to connect phone, data, text messages, and other messaging services with everything else it uses.
+Unified Communications solutions enable your company to connect phone, data, text messages, and other messaging services with everything else it uses.

 Unified Communication will make it simple for you to deliver consistently high-quality customer service.